 A wide aperture lens will be able to capture a lot of light.
 That is a major requirement for the best lenses because in many situations you would be shooting in less than optimum light.
 Especially, when shooting birds.
 A wide (fast) aperture will ensure that the lens will produce a good exposure.

 Another advantage of a fast aperture lens is that they allow the use of fast shutter speed (thus the name fast aperture).
 The Nikkor 200-500mm f/5.6E ED VR is a great budget lens to shoot wildlife photography with.
-Mind you, it will struggle a bit in extreme low light situations.
+Mind you, it will struggle a bit in extremely low light situations.

 Sports photography in many ways requires similar sort of lenses as you would use to shoot wildlife photography with.
 You need long focal lengths as well as a fast wide aperture.
 Plus, you also need image stabilization.
 Image stabilization ensures that you are able to produce excellent blur-free images even when shooting at incredibly long focal lengths like 400mm and beyond.